Skip to main content

 Boa Vista Island

-Smaller, quieter island without wide selection - the limited menu may be what's prepared on the day.
-Goats thrive on this desert island.
-Homemade goat's cheese is highly sought after and, together with papaya jam, makes up the most classic Cape Verdean dessert.
+A smaller, quieter island where the menu is short and often just whatever was cooked that day.
+Goats do well on this dry island.
+The homemade goat's cheese is in high demand and, with papaya jam, makes the most classic Cape Verdean dessert.

 Cultural Significance: